ProjectSidewalk/SidewalkWebpage/README.md

 1. Locate the Linux VM within your Project Sidewalk directory (you can right click on it to pin it in your File Explorer) and find the `/mnt` folder.
 1. This folder is where your Windows drives are mounted.
 For example, `/mnt/c` will let you access the files in your C: drive; from here you can use commands like ```cp <source> <destination>``` to move files from your C: drive to your Linux VM's file system.
 1. You could also find the `/home/<username>` folder in the Linux VM and locate your SidewalkWebpage directory where you can drag and drop files.

+For even easier access to the Linux filesystem in the future, we recommend mapping the Linux VM to a Windows drive letter.
+1. Type Windows+R to open the Run menu
+2. Type `\\wsl$`
+3. You should see your installed Linux VMs as networked folders.
+Right-click on Ubuntu (or whatever distro you are using) and select `Map network drive...`
+4. Map to a drive letter like "Z:".
+Now, when you type z:\ in PowerShell or File Explorer, you will be navigating the Linux filesystem (making it easy to copy files back and forth, as necessary)

 </details>